-The New VAT Reverse Charge for CIS
+The New VAT Reverse Charge for CIS - The Countdown Is On

-In October 2020, HMRC are introducing a domestic reverse charge which will apply exclusively to certain building and construction services.
+From 1 March 2021 HMRC are introducing a domestic reverse charge which will apply exclusively to certain building and construction services.
 This is part of their efforts to tackle fraud in the construction industry totalling millions of pounds each year.
 It will mean the customer will be liable to account for the VAT during purchases, in place of the supplier.

 These changes could impact 150,000 small and medium businesses in the UK's construction sector.
 Read on to find out if you are affected and how to prepare to make sure you don't get caught out.